dgaydukov/cert-aws/files/sa.md

 Anti-pattern
 * all users access website from specific location
 * all users use vpn to access website (users in different locations, but from aws they will use single location of vpn server)
+Canned vs custom policy (you write a policy statement in JSON format that specifies the restrictions on the signed URL) for signed url/cookie:
+* canned - date and time that users can no longer access your content
+* custom - canned policy + reuse policy for multiple files by using wildcard characters in the Resource object, date and time that users can begin to access your content, IP range of users who can access, signed URL includes a base64-encoded version of the policy
+So for basic need you can use either canned/custom, but if you want more elaborate restriction (multiple files, IP address, start using after certain date, wildcard) you have to use custom policy.

 ###### Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.
 With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry data, and more into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
 * Kinesis Firehose (near real time) - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading).
 Receives stream data and stores it in s3/RedShift/ElasticSearch
 * Kinesis Streams (real time) - ability to process the data in the stream.
 Stream for processing data, firehose - for storing them in s3/redshift.
+Although there is no native auto-scale solution to scale out/in number of shards you can implement your own using CloudWatch (collect metrics and issue alarm if threshold was crossed) + Lambda (add/remove number of shards based on data from CloudWatch).
 * Kinesis Analytics - analyze streaming data real time with standard SQL AntiPattern
 * Small scale consistent throughput (Kinesis Data Streams is designed  and optimized for large data throughputs)